Vyral/base-template/_posts/2019-03-05-why-you-should-consider-a-career-in-real-estate.md

 A career in real estate has its pros and cons, and today we’ll be taking a brief look at life in the industry.

-I’ve learned a lot since I started in real estate 17 years ago. **The biggest thing to understand is that as a real estate agent, you are a small business owner.** And, like any small business, the rate of attrition is high.&nbsp;
+I’ve learned a lot since I started in real estate 17 years ago. **The biggest thing to understand is that, as a real estate agent, you are a small business owner.** And, like any small business, the rate of attrition is high.&nbsp;

 According to the National Association of Realtors, the average full-time agent made $42,000 in gross income last year.
 If we include part-time agents, that number drops dramatically.
 Since the barrier to entry is low, there’s a lot of competition. **Only a small percentage can make it a full-time career and make their primary income from real estate.**